dhh1128/ken/docs/spec/index.md

 #### Transformation modes

-For safety and simplicity reasons, intent docs are assumed to intend [embeddable mode](../glossary.html#embeddable-mode) only.
+For safety and simplicity reasons, ken docs are assumed to intend [embeddable mode](../glossary.html#embeddable-mode) only.
 The transformation of individual files can always be forced into [standalone mode](../glossary.html#standalone-mode) with the `--standalone-mode` switch.
 Alternatively, the `--natural-mode` switch will render all files in their [natural mode](../glossary.html#natural-mode).

 A file can declare or inherit a `standalone prefix` and/or `standalone suffix` property; the direct declaration of such a prefix or suffix changes the natural mode for the content to standalone.
 During standalone mode transformation, the content of `standalone prefix` is prepended to the main output as if it were a pure HTML fragment that contained all structure up to and including `<body>`; the content of `standalone suffix` is appended as if it were a pure HTML fragment that contained at least `</body></html>`.